kfattila/kfattila.github.io/pages/Analogizers.md

 	1, & f(s) \geq 0
 	\end{cases} \\]

 This model has a further and a useful property.
 Let us consider a linearly separable case (when positive and negative instances can be separated by a linear line).
-Then the parameters θ will be chosen which gives the largest margin.
+Then the parameters \\(\theta\\) will be chosen which gives the largest margin.
 Consider two cases:

 1. The positive data \\(x\\) lies close to the decision boundary.
 In this case \\(\theta^{T}x\\) will be small, but the cost functions would penalize it if \\(\theta^{T}x < 1\\), thus it needs to increase the length of \\(\theta\\) to avoid penalty.
 But it cannot really do this because then it will get another penalty from the regularizer \\(\theta_{i}^{2}\\).
 2. Consider another case when the hyperplane is farther from the data \\(x\\).
 In this case the \\(\theta^{T}x\\) will be bigger (than in the previous case) so the regularizer can reduce the length of the norm vector \\(\theta_{i}^{2}\\) without hurting getting penalty from the cost function for violating \\(\theta^{T}x < 1\\).